ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 rose suite-run
 ```

 This launches the _Rose/Cylc_ configuration and opens the _Cylc_ GUI (if you are running on the login node and the GUI doesn't appear, make sure you connected with [X11 forwarding](#x11-forwarding) enabled).
-If you closed the GUI but want to re-open it, navigate to the configuration directory and run:
+If you closed the GUI and want to re-open it, navigate to the configuration directory and run:

 ```
 rose suite-gcontrol &